AIResearchHub/transformergallery/attention/README.md

 Self-attention is perhaps the most complicated and integral part of the transformer model.
 Before we explore the math and functions behind it, let's cover some intuition.

-If attention is how much we decide to weight certain features, then self-attention naturally follows as how much we decide to weight our own features.
+If attention is how much we decide to weigh certain features, then self-attention naturally follows as how much we decide to weigh our own features.
 Let's start with an example:

 "When he saw his owner, the dog was _____ , so he wagged his tail"